 Note: This list has now also been posted on PRcareers.co.uk, along with lots of useful information on careers in the PR industry.
-The 2017 list will be published on PR Careers in January 2017.
-If you’re a PR agency who would like to appear on the 2017 list please contact email@example.com
+The 2017 list has also now been published on PR Careers.
+If you’re at a PR agency that would like to appear on the 2018 list please contact

 Last January I listed entry level opportunities at the top 150 agencies as listed by PR Week.
 It was a hugely popular blog post so I’m doing in again for 2016.